• Skip to primary navigation

 Each day in Georgia, workers in the manufacturing and production industries are exposed to unsafe conditions.
 American factory workers are some of the most essential and hardest working people around, as their work includes the packaging and manufacturing of cars, food, clothing and other products we use on a daily basis.

-Factory workers often use potentially dangerous tools like welders, metal presses and meat processors.
+Factory workers often use potentially dangerous tools, such as welders, metal presses, and meat processing equipment.
 Working each day around this kind of equipment means each worker must remain constantly vigilant about their environment.
 What’s more, manufacturing companies that are more interested in profit than their employee’s safety or well-being frequently push workers to go faster and take less breaks, resulting in higher rates of accident, injury and even death.

 If you’ve been injured or a loved one was killed while on the job in Georgia, you may be wondering about your legal options and rights.
 Contact our Atlanta workers’ compensation law firm today to talk about your case and find out if you have a workers’ comp claim.